Drug Enforcement Administration (DEA) Drug Take-Back Days

 Time: 10 AM till 2 PM

-Acceptable Items: Unwanted and expired medications, both prescription (non-controlled, controlled substances) and over-the-counter, in tablet, ointment, inhaler, powder, or patch form.
+Acceptable Items: Unwanted and expired medications, both prescription (non-controlled, controlled substances) and over-the-counter, in tablet, capsule, ointment, inhaler, powder, or patch form.
+Liquids and creams in their containers will also be accepted.

 Cost to participate: Free of charge